Is October a Good Time to Visit Egypt?

 Temperatures and Climate Patterns

 Daytime temperatures in Cairo typically range from 22°C to 29°C (72°F to 84°F), creating perfect conditions for sightseeing.
-The scorching heat that makes summer exploration challenging gives way to comfortable warmth that allows you to spend entire days visiting the Giza Pyramids, Egyptian Museum, and other iconic attractions without feeling overwhelmed.
+The scorching heat that makes summer exploration challenging gives way to comfortable warmth that allows you to spend entire days visiting the Giza Pyramids, Grand Egyptian Museum, and other iconic attractions without feeling overwhelmed.

 Upper Egypt, including Luxor and Aswan, experiences slightly warmer temperatures ranging from 25°C to 33°C (77°F to 91°F).
 While still warm, these temperatures represent a significant improvement from the brutal summer heat that can exceed 45°C (113°F).
 Our private guides often note that October visitors have much more energy for exploring Valley of the Kings and other archaeological sites.